-The Nintendo Switch OLED Model will cost $350, which is $50 more than the regular Nintendo Switch and $150 more than the Nintendo Switch Lite.
+The Nintendo Switch OLED Model will cost $350, $50 more than the regular Nintendo Switch, and $150 more than the Nintendo Switch Lite.
 Preorders have not yet opened but are expected to begin very soon across various retailers.

 We may earn a commission for purchases using our links.
 Learn more.